-- 2.1 Compliance with the Code as it applies to construction projects involving Tunnel Works, should minimise the risk of physical loss or damage and associated delays.
-It follows that Insurance contracts covering Tunnel Works should benefit from provisions which enable Insurers to enforce the requirements of the Code. - 2.2 Contract Insurers recommend compliance with the Code as far as is practicable on all projects where the value of Tunnel Works is US\$2.0 million or above.
-For projects where the Tunnel Works element is less than US\$2.0 million, but where there is significant identified risk to third parties, the Insured should bring this matter to the attention of the Contract Insurers during the agreement of the terms of Insurance cover.
-This stipulation should not be seen as reducing, qualifying or definitively defining the Insured's duties of disclosure under the Contract of Insurance. - 2.3 Contract Insurers will reserve the right to enter and inspect any Tunnel Works insured under an Insurance Contract and/or related documents within a reasonable time once a request is made.
-The purpose of any inspection is to assess compliance with the Code. - 2.4 Contract Insurers may decide to add a specific provision or endorsement to their Policy to ensure compliance with the Code.
-There is no mandatory form of such provision or endorsement and no requirement for any such provision or endorsement to be used.
-Insured should always take advice from their Insurance Advisers as to the insurance implication of non-compliance with the Code.
+- 2.2 Contract Insurers will reserve the right to enter and inspect any Tunnel Works insured under an Insurance Contract and/or related documents within a reasonable time once a request is made.
+The purpose of any inspection is to assess compliance with the Code. - 2.3 Contract Insurers may decide to add a specific provision or endorsement to their Policy to ensure that the principles and guidelines given in the Code are followed.
+There is no mandatory form of such provision or endorsement but a "Model Endorsement" is available for consideration. - 2.4 The Insured should always take advice from their Insurance Advisers as to the insurance implication of non-compliance with the Code.

-3. INTRODUCTION
+3 INTRODUCTION

-- 3.1.
-Hazard identification and the management of risk to ensure their reduction to a level 'as low as reasonably practicable' (ALARP) shall be integral considerations in the planning, design, procurement and construction of Tunnel Works.
-So far as it is reasonably practicable, risk should be reduced through appropriate design and construction procedures. - 3.2.
-Responsibility for risk management shall be explicitly allocated to relevant parties to a contract so that they are addressed adequately and appropriately in the planning and management of a project and that appropriate financial allowances can be made. - 3.3.
-The use of a formalised Risk Management procedure shall be employed as a means of documenting formally the identification, evaluation and allocation of risks.
+- 3.1 Hazard identification and the management of risk to ensure their reduction to a level 'as low as reasonably practicable' (ALARP) shall be integral considerations in the planning, design, procurement and construction of Tunnel Works.
+So far as it is reasonably practicable, risk should be reduced through appropriate design and construction procedures. - 3.2 Responsibility for risk management shall be explicitly allocated to relevant parties to a contract so that they are addressed adequately and appropriately in the planning and management of a project and that appropriate financial allowances can be made. - 3.3 The use of a formalised Risk Management procedure shall be employed as a means of documenting formally the identification, evaluation and allocation of risks.

-4. RISK ASSESSMENT AND MANAGEMENT
+4 RISK ASSESSMENT AND MANAGEMENT

-4.1.1.
-Risk Management is the systematic process of:
+- 4.1.1 Risk Management is the systematic process of: - a) identifying hazards and associated risks, through Risk Assessments, that impact on a project's outcome in terms of costs and programme, including those to third parties; - b) quantifying risks including their programme and cost implications; - c) identifying pro-active actions planned to eliminate or mitigate the risks; - d) identifying methods to be utilised for the control of risks; - e) allocating risks to the various parties to the Contract. - 4.1.2 For the purpose of this Code, 'Risk' is defined as the combination of the consequence (or severity) of a

-- a) identifying hazards and associated risks, through Risk Assessments, that impact on a project's outcome in terms of costs and programme, including those to third parties; - b) quantifying risks including their programme and cost implications; - c) identifying pro-active actions planned to eliminate or mitigate the risks; - d) identifying methods to be utilised for the control of risks; - e) allocating risks to the various parties to the Contract. - 4.1.2.
-For the purpose of this Code, 'Risk' is defined as the combination of the consequence (or severity) of a 'hazard' and its likelihood, that is:
+'hazard' and its likelihood, that is: